ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * **Label:** A text to be displayed to users as the label for the property.
 * **Key:** A unique value for the property that will also be used as its variable name in test cases.
-* **Description:** A description for the property that will be displayed to users as a help tooltip.
 * **Type:** The type of the property.
-This can be **Simple** for text values, **Binary** for files or **Hidden** for secret values.
+This can be **Simple** for text values, **Binary** for files or **Secret** for secret values.
 * **Required:** Whether the property must be defined before executing test cases.
 * **Editable:** Whether the property can be edited by organisation users.
 Otherwise this will be reserved to administrators.
 * **In tests:** Whether the property is included as a variable in test sessions.
 If so the name of this variable is determined by the **key** value and is accessed through the **ORGANISATION** or **SYSTEM** map depending on the case (see the `GITB TDL documentation`_ for more details).
 * **In exports:** Whether the property will be included in the CSV exports generated from administration dashboards (the :ref:`session dashboard<monitor_test_sessions>` and :ref:`conformance dashboard<monitor_conformance_status>`).
+* **Hidden:** Whether the property apart from being editable only by administrators is also hidden from organisation users.
+Such properties could be very useful as control flags that are set by administrators, :ref:`triggers<community__manage_triggers>` or external scripts before testing starts.

-In the case of organisation-level properties there is an additional option **Requested in self-registration** available.
-By checking this the property will also appear as part of the self-registration form for the community.
+In the case of organisation-level properties there is an additional option **In registration** available.
+By checking this, the property will also appear as part of the self-registration form for the community.
 You would do this for key information you want to have users provide as early as possible, and ideally as part of their initial organisation data.
+Through the community's **user permissions** you may also specify that such properties when defined additionally as required are to be blocking if not provided.

 Regarding a property's key, there are certain predefined values that cannot be used as these correspond to the default organisation's or system's information.
 The reserved key values per case are: